The Benefits of Sandbag Training in terms of the squat.

 It is important to understand the characteristics and benefits associated with sandbag training to fully gain an appreciation (or better understanding) for what it takes to move a sandbag during a squat and how sandbag specific exercises might be applied to your own training to reach a certain goal.
 Stay tuned for an overview of more Sandbag related topics.
 (Link to product page).

 - Thompson, Nicole.
 “Joint Mobility and Stability”.
 March 7, 2019. https://www.acefitness.org/fitness-certifications/ace-answers/exam-preparation-blog/1189/joint-mobility-and-stability/

 Ryan Bobychuk B.Kin CSEP-CPT: Performance coach, with an interest in sports specific training, especially hockey.

-DJ Guzda, MA : Partner and Co-Founder of White Lion Athletics.
+DJ Guzda, MA : Director of White Lion Athletics and owner of White Lion Strong- Gym in Winnipeg.
 Kettlebell coach; Steel Mace Flow L1 (Hons); Steel Mace Specialist (Rik Brown).